Belgium becomes a global player in healthcare real estate

 Attractive time for acquisitions

-Although interest rates have been falling for some time, many European real estate companies are trading at large discounts on their intrinsic value, making them attractive options to buyers with deep pockets.
-In other words, if you don't want to be swallowed up (by American firms), you have to merge and increase your scale.
-"It's not every day that you can buy your neighbour's house at a huge discount", said Daan Killemaes, Chief Economist at Trends, on the timing of Aedifica's offer.
-Such an acquisition would allow the group to become the fourth-largest player on the world stage, after the three American giants.
-The demographic context must also be considered.
-The ageing of the population in Europe is gathering speed, as the first baby boomers are now turning eighty.
-That means it's better to join forces today than in ten years' time.
+Although interest rates have stabilised, many European real estate companies are trading at large discounts to their intrinsic value, making them attractive to acquirers with deep pockets.
+In other words, if you don’t want to be swallowed up (by American firms), you have to merge and increase your scale.
+“It’s not every day that you get the chance to buy your neighbour’s house at a hefty discount”, Trends chief economist Daan Killemaes also remarked on the timing of the merger plans.
+The acquisition will see the group become the fourth-largest player on the global stage, after three American giants.

 1 + 1 = 3

-Synergy and economies of scale lie at the heart of Aedifica's logic.
+Synergy and economies of scale lie at the heart of Aedifica’s logic.
 Both companies focus on healthcare real estate for the elderly, which results in a significant overlap and therefore enables costs to be allocated more efficiently.
 That said, Cofinimmo is still sitting on its inheritance from the past and still has offices in its portfolio and cafés that are leased to AB InBev.
+The exchange offer ran until early March 2026.
+Aedifica needed at least 50% plus one share to acquire control of Cofinimmo, and it succeeded by a wide margin.
+Almost 80% of Cofinimmo shareholders tendered their shares (source).
+Both companies must now have the merger approved at an extraordinary general meeting.
+The merger will result in the delisting of the Cofinimmo share from the stock market.

 What is an RREC?